dotnet/docs-maui/docs/fundamentals/data-binding/commanding.md

 </ContentPage>
 ```

 In this example, the page's `BindingContext` is a `DecimalKeypadViewModel`.
 The <xref:Microsoft.Maui.Controls.Entry> property of this viewmodel is bound to the `Text` property of a <xref:Microsoft.Maui.Controls.Label>.
-All the `Button` objects are bound to commands in the viewmodel: `ClearCommand`, `BackspaceCommand`, and `DigitCommand`.
+All the <xref:Microsoft.Maui.Controls.Button> objects are bound to commands in the viewmodel: `ClearCommand`, `BackspaceCommand`, and `DigitCommand`.
 The 11 buttons for the 10 digits and the decimal point share a binding to `DigitCommand`.
 The `CommandParameter` distinguishes between these buttons.
 The value set to `CommandParameter` is generally the same as the text displayed by the button except for the decimal point, which for purposes of clarity is displayed with a middle dot character:

 :::image type="content" source="media/commanding/decimalkeyboard.png" alt-text="Decimal keyboard.":::